fullstack-development/donat-pool-onchain/ErrorCodes.md

 114: config datums should be changed
 115: protocol value shouldn't be changed
 116: protocol thread token isn't in value
-117: protocol datum shouldn't be changed on start fundrise
+117: protocol datum shouldn't be changed
+118: wrong fee on start fundrising
+119: fundrising goal is out of amount range
+120: VerToken is not in fundrising output
+121: ThreadToken is not in fundrising output
+122: should be minAda in fundrising output
+123: should burn 1 thread token on close protocol
+124: should mint verToken on start fundrising
+125: should mint threadToken on start fundrising

 ## Shared.Checks
 201: 1 or more outputs found in context, expected 0
-202: should burn 1 thread token
-202.1: should mint 1 thread token
 203: should be minAda in pkh output
 204: Wrong NFT mint amount
 205: NFT missed in transaction inputs